Frankenstein (1910 film): Rediscovery and preservation

 For many years, it was believed a lost film.
 In 1963, a plot description and stills (below) were discovered published from the March 15, 1910, issue of the film catalog The Edison Kinetogram.
 For many years, these images were the only widely available visual record of the Charles Ogle version of the monster.

 In the early 1950s, a print of this film was purchased by a Wisconsin film collector, Alois F. Dettlaff, from his mother-in-law, who also collected films.
 He did not realize its rarity until many years later.
 Its existence was first revealed in the mid-1970s.
 Although somewhat deteriorated, the film was in viewable condition, complete with titles and tints as seen in 1910.
 Dettlaff had a 35 mm preservation copy made in the late 1970s.
 He also issued a DVD release of 1,000 copies.

-BearManor Media released the public domain film in a restored edition on March 18, 2010, alongside the novel Edison's Frankenstein, which was written by Frederick C. Wiebel, Jr.
+BearManor Media released the public domain film in a restored edition on March 18, 2010, alongside the novel Edison's Frankenstein, which was written by Frederick C. Wiebel Jr.

-In 2016, the film society of the University of Geneva undertook their own restoration of the film, with image restoration by Julien Dumoulin and an original soundtrack by Nicolas Hafner, performed on a Wurlitzer theatre organ located at College Claparède.
+In 2016, the film society of the University of Geneva undertook its own restoration of the film, with image restoration by Julien Dumoulin and an original soundtrack by Nicolas Hafner, performed on a Wurlitzer theatre organ located at College Claparède.
 The restored version of the film was shown on 10 October 2016.

-On November 15, 2018, in recognition of Mary Shelly's bicentennial, the Library of Congress announced via a blog post that they had completed a full restoration of the short film, having purchased the Dettlaff collection in 2014.
-The restoration was made available to the general public for streaming and downloading via their YouTube channel and online National Screening Room, as well as in the blog post announcing the restoration's completion.
+On November 15, 2018, in recognition of Mary Shelly's bicentennial, the Library of Congress announced via a blog post that it had completed a full restoration of the short film, having purchased the Dettlaff collection in 2014.
+The restoration was made available to the general public for streaming and downloading via its YouTube channel and online National Screening Room, as well as in the blog post announcing the restoration's completion.
 A new soundtrack was scored and performed by Donald Sosin.